Slamy/Wiki_MiSTer/Compiling-the-boot-loader-for-MiSTer.md

-There are few reasons why you would want to modify, build, and install u-boot.
+There are few reasons why you would want to modify, build, and install the u-boot boot loader used by MiSTer.
 It is assumed anyone undertaking this is aware of the risks and prepared to deal with them.

 _Disclaimer: Although unlikely, misconfiguring the boot loader could lead to hardware damage._